00f2ff/duncan.lol/README.md

 # Blog 7.25.25

 todo
-- [ ] Change styling for pills.
-Probably change to introduce categories or something.
-Maybe limited to 'work, stories, poems, freeform'
-- [ ] Update colors to match previous palette for text
 - [ ] Incorporate Notion again
-- [ ] Update date logic where needed to account for updated at
-- [ ] Youtube embed fix
-- [ ] Syntax highlighting
-- [ ] Other visual inconsistencies
 - [ ] Change deployment to use this instead of old app